 We are a welcoming hub.
 This is part of our mission statement, in fact.
 We try to accommodate every patron.
 We also believe in the integrity and goodwill of every patron.
 We therefore do not have a rigid refund policy.

-If you need to cancel your reservation for a class, please make every attempt to give us the time we’ll need to fill your seat.
+If you need to cancel your reservation for a class, please make every attempt to do so at least 10 days before the class starts to give us the time we’ll need to fill your seat.
 Please also consider the ramifications of your cancellation, especially when an instructor is traveling from a distance, purchasing materials in advance, and otherwise counting on the registrations we’ve reported.

 If you have a true emergency and cannot attend, we will refund your money or issue a credit toward another class.
 If you do not have a true emergency, please do not ask for a refund.